Build Introduction

 The Barbarian can wield four weapons simultaneously as well as choose a weapon expertise to use as their Technique, allowing them to gain that weapon’s bonus even if they’re wielding another weapon type.
 Finally, the Barbarian can assign its skills to use different weapon types shuffling between Two-Handed Bludgeoning Weapons, Two-Handed Slashing Weapons, and Dual-Wield Weapons.

-For this Flay build, we will be using Two-Handed Axe as our weapon technique for its bonus to Vulnerable damage as this is still our strongest option.
+For this Flay build, we will be using Two-Handed Sword as our weapon technique for its bonus to bleed damage as this is our primary method for killing enemies.
 For both

 Flay and